ascott1/ethical-web-dev/building-web-apps-together/02-code-quality.md

 5. Refactor code
 6. Repeat

 There are many great books and resources on TDD, so I won't retread that content here.
-If you are new to the TDD concept, I recommended exploring resources and materials for TDD in your chose language or framework.
-Though it can be a paradigm shift, TDD can add a newfound level of robustness and confidence to our development process.
+If you are new to the TDD concept, I recommended exploring resources and materials for TDD in your chosen language or framework.
+Though it can be a paradigm shift, TDD can add a newfound level of robustness and confidence to the development process.

 **NOTE:**
 _TDD or BDD?
 You may also come across the term Behavior Driven Development (BDD).
 There are many debates on what exactly the difference is between these two approaches.
 I prefer the one described by developer Josh Davis in his post [The Difference Between TDD and BDD](http://joshldavis.com/2013/05/27/difference-between-tdd-and-bdd/).
 Essentially TDD is the process and BDD is a more verbose approach where the tests describe the expected behavior.
 These tend to read like a sentence.
 Astute readers may notice that in the unit testing example above we followed a TDD process with a BDD syntax.
 I encourage you to explore both and find the approach the works best for you._